Sarvesh-D/ws-health-check/README.md

  - Log/Store in DB, the reason why a particular API failed
  - Provide UI to view Audit logs of reasons of failed APIs
 ### MileStone 5
- - Make the application Product as a Service app.
+ - Make the application Software as a Service (SaaS).
 Provide UI for clients to register themselves to the application.
 Only registered user will have access to all application features.
  - Use OAUTH 2.0 for authentication.